-At The Scuba Doctor we sell a range of the leading and newest dive computers including those from top brands like Suunto, Cressi, Tusa, Mares, Divesoft and Liquivision.
+At The Scuba Doctor we sell a range of the leading and newest dive computers including those from top brands like Cressi, Suunto, Tusa, Mares, and Divesoft.
 Suunto are the market leaders in Australia when it comes to Diving Computers and we all use them.
-We also really like the Cressi range of dive computers for their great functionality, low prices and super reliability, which is why we maintain large stocks of every dive computer in the Cressi range.
+We also really like the Cressi range of dive computers for their stylish design, great functionality, low prices and super reliability, which is why we maintain large stocks of every dive computer in the Cressi range.

 Tips for Buying a Dive Computer

 If there's even the slightest chance of you using nitrox, or wanting to in the future, then it makes sense to buy a dive computer that supports nitrox diving.
 Generally, these dive computers only cost a little more, and buying one that can match your pace as you advance through your training and diving experiences will prove cheaper in the long run.

 Do you want to show your cylinder contents?

 Air-integrated dive computers monitor how much gas you have remaining during a dive, and your breathing rate.
 They will tell you how much time you have left at a given depth (whether that's limited by your remaining air, or your dive time).
 The dive computer can also work out, if you're breathing slow, that you've absorbed less nitrogen and therefore can permit you to stay down longer.
 Longer dives - what's not to love?

 Wrist or Console?